Sleep Apnea Symptoms: How to Recognize the Signs Early

 Central sleep apnea shares many symptoms with obstructive sleep apnea, but there are a few signs unique to CSA:

-• Shortness of Breath Upon Waking: People with CSA may wake up feeling short of breath or with the sensation that they can’t get enough air.
+• Shortness of Breath Upon Waking: People with CSA may wake up feeling short of breath or as if they can’t get enough air.

-• Difficulty Breathing When Lying Down: Symptoms may worsen when lying flat, making it more comfortable to sleep in an elevated position.
+• Difficulty Breathing When Lying Down: Symptoms may worsen when lying flat, making sleeping in an elevated position more comfortable.

-• Less Noticeable Snoring: Snoring is less common in central sleep apnea compared to OSA, as it’s not caused by a physical obstruction.
+• Less Noticeable Snoring: Snoring is less common in central sleep apnea than in OSA, as it is not caused by a physical obstruction.

 4. Symptoms in Children with Sleep Apnea